7 Telltale Signs of a Bad Window Installation Job in Your Wake County, NC Home

 3. Square

-A level window is one that is in level across the span of both the sill and the top of the frame.
+A level window is one that is level across the span of both the sill and the top of the frame.

 For a window to be square, each corner must be 90 degrees.
 The window should not be ‘racked’, meaning that one or more angles are less than 90 degrees, and one or more angles are more than 90 degrees.

-Additionally, a well installed window will allow for natural expansion and contraction.
+Additionally, a well-installed window will allow for natural expansion and contraction.

 This is especially important here in central North Carolina, where we can easily see 70° temperature swings in the span of a few days.
-These changes in temperature, as well as the humidity we experience in the Raleigh area, mean lots of expansion and contraction in materials like wood, vinyl, PVC, and aluminum.
+These changes in temperature, as well as the humidity we experience in the Wake County area, mean lots of expansion and contraction in materials like wood, vinyl, PVC, and aluminum.
 Your windows must allow for the natural expansion and contraction that will impact your home.
 Expansion and contraction affects:

 • Your home’s exterior (brick, siding, etc.),